itcreativeusa/Generate--pass-easy/README.md

 ## Credits
-90% of code including : index.html, style.css, script.js provided by Berkeley Bootcamp for studying purposes.
-My code was added to existing script.js.
+90% of the code, including index.html, style.css, and script.js provided by Berkeley Bootcamp for studying purposes.
+My code was added to the existing script.js.

 ## License